-Bangkok is a perfect city for the lone traveller, with plenty of obvious places to like Khao San Road and Lower Sukhumvit where it's easy to meet fellow tourists and backpackers.
+Bangkok is a perfect city for the lone traveller, with plenty of obvious places, like Khao San Road and the Nana area of Sukhumvit, where it's easy to meet fellow tourists and backpackers.
 But this does beg the (frequently) asked question: ‘why travel thousands of miles just to meet the same kind of people as back home?’

 - Damnoen Saduak Floating Market Tour